microsoft/Azure-Kinect-Sensor-SDK/docs/building.md

 ### Linux Dependencies

-The following build tools are needed to build the SDK on Linux.

-* [CMake](https://cmake.org/download/).
-Add CMake to the PATH.
-Must be version 3.10 or higher.
-If your distribution has a version of CMake that is too old, you can download and build CMake from source.

-* [ninja](https://github.com/ninja-build/ninja/releases).
-Add ninja to the
-  PATH.

-* gcc or clang (6.0.0)

-* python3

-* doxygen (optional)

-* zip (needed for VS cross compiled builds)

-There are also a list of libraries that must be installed on your machine in order to build.
-Those libraries can be found in our CI script [bootstrap-ubuntu.sh](../scripts/bootstrap-ubuntu.sh).
+There list of libraries and tools that must be installed on your machine in order to build can be found in our script [bootstrap-ubuntu.sh](../scripts/bootstrap-ubuntu.sh).

-Lastly, the depth engine is needed as well.
+The depth engine is needed as well.
 The depth engine (DE) is a closed source binary shipped with the linux debian package.
 The DE binary needs to be copied to the host system and added to the loader path. **NOTE** *This step is not need for building, but is required running the SDK*

 ## Building